Virtlink/mkdocs-material-template/README.md

 Navigate to [localhost:8000](http://localhost:8000/) to see the documentation.
 The local documentation is automatically reloaded when changes occur.
-Changes pushed to the `main` branch are automatically deployed to Github Pages.
+Changes pushed to the `main` branch are automatically deployed to GitHub Pages.

 ## Updating Dependencies